Georgia boy denied kidney transplant rushed to the emergency room

 A Georgia toddler born with no kidneys was rushed to the emergency room as he awaits transplant surgery from his father, who is currently barred from donating his kidney after violating probation.

-The two-year-old boy, A.J.
-Burgess, was taken to the hospital Sunday morning for peritonitis, an abdominal infection, his family said on their GoFundMe page.
+The 2-year-old boy, A.J.
+Burgess, was taken to the hospital on Sunday morning for peritonitis, an abdominal infection, his family said on their GoFundMe page.
 A family attorney confirmed that A.J. was hospitalized and is listed in critical but stable condition.

 Related: Georgia Boy’s Kidney Transplant Delayed After Donor Dad Is Arrested

-A.J.'s father, Anthony Dickerson, 26, is a match, but was unexpectedly delayed from donating his kidney to him after he violated probation following theft and forgery charges.
+A.J.'s father, Anthony Dickerson, 26, is a match, but was unexpectedly delayed from donating his kidney after he violated probation following theft and forgery charges.
 Dickerson was released from jail on Oct.
-2, a day before A.J.'s scheduled surgery, but wasn't able to proceed with the operation due to red tape between police and the hospital, his family said.
+2, a day before A.J.'s scheduled surgery, but wasn't able to proceed with the operation because of red tape between police and the hospital, his family said.

 "We've been waiting for so long for this, and we were right at the front door," A.J.'s mother, Carmellia Burgess, told NBC Atlanta affiliate WXIA earlier this month.